linn/kazoo.site/User-WinMAC.md

 ---
-layout: page
+layout: default
 title: Kazoo User Guide for Windows and iMac
 ---

-# Kazoo User Guide for Windows & iMac
+# Kazoo User Guide for Windows and iMac

 ## Overview